 Avoid spammy language, particularly in the subject line.
 In addition, avoid using CAPS and special characters (!!!, %, #, &) in the subject line.

 If your email does include images, make sure it also includes some text.
 A good 50/50 ratio of text to images, or two lines of text for every image is a good place to start.

 Spam filters like to check and see where an email is coming from by looking at the ‘sent from’ address.
 Free email address (e.g. Gmail, Hotmail, AOL, etc.) are judged more strictly, so we recommend using a private company email address as your rezora username/sent from address.

-One of the best things you can do is get yourself white listed.
+One of the best things you can do is get yourself safe listed.